Merkel cell carcinoma

 What is the treatment of Merkel cell carcinoma?

 The relevant lymph nodes may also be surgically removed or irradiated as a prophylactic measure.
-In some cases the relevant lymph nodes may be sampled using a sentinel lymph node biopsy.
-This helps in staging the tumour but may not influence outcome.

 Disease involving regional lymph nodes